fuaadabdullah/rr-calculator/README.md

 ## What this is

-- Edgy, polished Streamlit app to compute position size, stop-loss impact, and profit targets.
+- 🦇, polished Streamlit app to compute position size, stop-loss impact, and profit targets.
 Built for traders who want clean numbers without the fluff.

 ## Who this is for